-The statute of limitations for medical malpractice cases (which you can find at Colorado Revised Statutes section 13-80-102.5) gives you two years to get your lawsuit filed, starting from the date the harm was inflicted or the date on which you discover -- or could reasonably have been expected to discover -- that you were harmed by a medical error.
-The law goes on to say that you must get your case filed within three years of the alleged malpractice regardless of when it was discovered, UNLESS:
+The statute of limitations for medical malpractice cases (which you can find at Colorado Revised Statutes section 13-80-102.5) gives you two years to get your lawsuit filed, starting from when the harm was inflicted or when you discover—or could reasonably have been expected to discover—that you were harmed by a medical error.
+The law goes on to say that you must get your case filed within three years of the alleged malpractice regardless of when it was discovered, unless:

 Finally, in Colorado, any lawsuit brought on behalf of a minor who was under the age of six at the time of the alleged medical malpractice must be filed before the child's eighth birthday.

 If you wait too long to get your lawsuit started—in other words, you try to file it after the time limit has already passed—the court will almost certainly refuse to consider your claim (unless a rare exception acts to extend the deadline).
 That's why it's so important to comply with the statute of limitations.